pingcap/docs-cn/system-variables.md

 - Default value: `mysql_native_password`
 - Possible values: `mysql_native_password`, `caching_sha2_password`, and `tidb_sm3_password`
 - This variable sets the authentication method that the server advertises when the server-client connection is being established.
+- To authenticate using the `tidb_sm3_password` method, you can connect to TiDB using [TiDB-JDBC](https://github.com/pingcap/mysql-connector-j/tree/release/8.0-sm3).

 <CustomContent platform="tidb">